-In addition to self-publishing a number of thematic early years music lesson planners and cds, available on Amazon through Musicaliti, she has also had a book published by Routledge, Learning with Music: Games and Activities for the Early Years (Routledge 2017).
-She currently practices in Bolton, teaching beginner acoustic and electric guitar, delivering early years music to baby groups and nurseries, running an afterschool primary music club, directing a local community choir, the Bolton Warblers, and delivering music sessions in care and residential homes, along with her Think Cre8tive Group interests.
+In addition to self-publishing a number of thematic early years music lesson planners and cds, Routledge published her first academic book, Learning with Music: Games and Activities for the Early Years (Routledge 2017).
+She has taught acoustic and electric guitar, delivered early years music to baby groups and nurseries, run afterschool primary music clubs, and still directs a local community choir, the Bolton Warblers, as well as researching and delivering music sessions in local care and residential homes.

 Frances has always been fascinated by the different ways that people learn, possibly stemming from her own early Montessori education in South Africa, and enjoys following educational developments.
 She is particularly influenced by the approach of democratic education and the ideas of Pestalozzi, Maria Montessori, Paolo Freire, Margaret McMillan, John Dewey and Susan Isaacs, interestingly born in Turton and educated in Bolton!

-I have been teaching music to children for over fifteen years and built up a wealth of experience working with parents and young children, nurseries, junior & infants as well as adults.
-I am proud to be working with the Wakefield Theatre Royal Performance Academy as a singing tutor; I also lead adult mental health and wellbeing singing groups and sessions for vulnerable teenagers.
-In 2017 I secured substantial funding from Wakefield Council Culture Cures to run creative projects for mental health and wellbeing, around the district.
+Melanie Cossins BA (Hons) Cache Dip 3 CPD Cert Early Years Music has been teaching music to children for over fifteen years and built up a wealth of experience working with parents and young children, nurseries, junior and infants, as well as adults.
+She is proud to have worked with the Wakefield Theatre Royal Performance Academy as a singing tutor; she also led adult mental health and wellbeing singing groups and sessions for vulnerable teenagers.
+In 2017 she secured substantial funding from Wakefield Council Culture Cures to run creative projects for mental health and wellbeing, around the district.

-Much of my youth was spent dancing where I competed against Melanie Brown (aka Spice Girl Mel B) and I was also a member of the Wakefield Youth Choir.
-At school I played clarinet and saxophone however left music behind me believing I wasn’t musical enough!
+Much of her youth was spent dancing where she competed against Melanie Brown (aka Spice Girl Mel B) and she was also a member of the Wakefield Youth Choir.
+At school she played clarinet and saxophone however left music behind, believing she was not “musical enough”!

-My intention on leaving University was to work in Television however after suffering severe depression my path changed.
-During my time living in Poole I joined a Performance Academy and started to lead singing with young children.
-It was at this point I realised how much I loved singing and teaching.
-On finding out I had Crohns disease I returned back to my home town of Wakefield with my husband and set up Music for Minors (Early Years music classes).
+Her intention on leaving university was to work in television, however after suffering severe depression her path changed.
+During her time living in Poole, she joined a Performance Academy and started to lead singing with young children.
+It was at this point that she realised how much she loved singing and teaching.
+On finding out that she had Crohn’s Disease she returned back to her home town of Wakefield with her husband and set up Music for Minors (early years music classes).

-Over the years I have been on many Kodály training courses and now work using this philosophy.
-In 2017 I travelled to Budapest in Hungary (home of Zoltán Kodály) to visit their nurseries where the Kodály philosophy is still practised and music is an essential part of their education system.
-I was lucky to have training from one of the top Hungarian Kodály tutors Helga Dietrich whilst there, visit Kodály’s home and the Kodály music institute in Kesckemét.
+Over the years she has been on many Kodály training courses and now works using this philosophy.
+In 2017 she travelled to Budapest in Hungary (home of Zoltán Kodály) to visit their nurseries where the Kodály philosophy is still practised and music is an essential part of their education system.
+She was lucky to have training from one of the top Hungarian Kodály tutors, Helga Dietrich, whilst there, as well as visiting Kodály’s home and the Kodály music institute in Kesckemét.

-I then went on to general nursing, working with adults in many settings.
-Health visiting meant that I could use the holistic approach to caring for and supporting all members of the family and the community, from cradle to grave.
-An interesting time was my work in public health with families of prisoners.
-I have always enjoyed singing, finding it alleviates many stressful situations in the community, and in hospitals and hospices.
+From leaving school, Pamela Eaton BSc MA RHV RMHN MIHPE PGCE Dip Counselling (Dementia Friend) had an over-riding ambition to help to improve people’s lives.
+At the beginning she only wanted to work with children and young people.
+To this end, she trained and practised nursery nursing, then paediatric nursing and obstetrics.
+She especially enjoyed working with children and young people with disabilities.
+She then went on to general nursing, working with adults in many settings.
+Health visiting meant that she could use a holistic approach to caring for and supporting all members of the family and the community, from cradle to grave.
+An interesting time was her work in public health with families of prisoners.
+She has always enjoyed singing, finding that it alleviated many stressful situations in the community, and in hospitals and hospices.